Fighting Unconscious Bias in Executive Research

 The belief that we are not biased, prejudiced, or discriminatory or that we can 'de-bias' ourselves is impossible.
 As long as we are human, we're hardwired with biases--both conscious and unconscious.

 Jane Mathews, author and trainer in Unconscious Bias, shares her thoughts on the biases and brain behavior—whether we are cognizant of it or not—that affect our everyday decisions.
-Ahead of the upcoming AESC Executive Research Forum in Sydney on 4 December, here she explores the different types of biases, the fundamental toolkit researchers need to check their own bias, and more to look forward to at the Forum.
+Ahead of the AESC Executive Research Forum in Sydney on 4 December, here she explores the different types of biases, the fundamental toolkit researchers need to check their own bias, and more to look forward to at the Forum.

 You’ll be speaking about unconscious bias at our upcoming Executive Research Forum in Sydney on December 4.
 Can you briefly share a quick tip on how researchers can check their own bias?